 Von: Enzo De Sena via Kevin Austin via cec conference

-Betreff: [cec-c] Job opportunity: Research Fellow in Spatial Audio
+Betreff: [cec-c] Surry, England: Job opportunity: Lecturer A/B in Audio

 Post Type: Full Time

-The IoSR is home to the Tonmeister undergraduate degree programme and is a leading centre for research in psychoacoustic engineering.
-It has research projects funded by EPSRC, the European Commission and industrial collaborators, involving human listening tests, acoustic measurement, statistical modelling and digital signal processing.
-Current work is, for example, developing systems for spatial enhancement of object-based audio reproduction, for timbral perception modeling, and for next-generation loudness metering.
+Research in the IoSR focuses on human perception of audio quality and uses this focus to engineer perceptually-motivated signal analysis, processing and control systems.
+We have projects funded by EPSRC, the European Commission and industrial collaborators, involving human listening tests, acoustic measurement, statistical modelling and digital signal processing.
+Current work is, for example, developing systems for spatial enhancement of object-based audio reproduction, perceptually-optimised sound source separation and timbral perception modelling.